Vortyne/pureRGB/README.md

 Mord - Most of the work creating LT.Surge and Erika overworld sprites

 pret discord and pret in general for their original disassembly work on Red / Blue

+Vortyne - Obvious reasons

+metalflygon08 - providing sprite and entertain me with his application of this concept as evolution of Mr. Mime: Mime Sr.